 AHPA 5313 Clinical Medicine IV (3:3:0) This lecture series surveys the acute and chronic disease states frequently encountered in the primary care setting.
 Students are challenged to correlate the subjective signs and symptoms with physical examination findings and clinical pathophysiology in developing critical thinking and a problem oriented approach to diagnosis and treatment.
 The family medicine relevance to genitourinary, reproductive (including family planning) and endocrinology processes including acute, chronic, continuing, rehabilitative care are explored.
 Referral of patients to other healthcare providers or agencies is discussed.
 Case studies and patient education are incorporated into the teaching process.
+This series discusses the genetic and molecular basis for selected diseases.

 AHPA 5403 Clinical Medicine I (4:4:0) This lecture series examines the complex disease states frequently encountered in the adult internal medicine setting.
 Students are challenged to correlate the subjective signs and symptoms with physical examination findings and clinical pathophysiology in developing critical thinking and a problem oriented approach to diagnosis and treatment.
 The approach to problems in pulmonology and gastroenterology are explored including the important aspects acute, chronic, continuing and rehabilitative care.
 The role of proper nutrition for health and disease prevention is discussed.
 Referral of patients to other healthcare providers or agencies is discussed.
 Case studies and patient education are incorporated into the teaching process.
+This series discusses the genetic and molecular basis for selected diseases.